 In areas of the transmission system where there are known high or low voltage concerns that occur prior to operation of switchable shunt devices, it is necessary to do testing to determine if voltage criteria violations occur prior to operation of switchable shunt devices.
-This is further discussed in the voltage criteria section 3.1.24.
+This is further discussed in the voltage criteria Section 3.1.2.

-Modeling of switchable shunt devices in load flow studies is also addressed in Section 4.1.3.426.
+Modeling of switchable shunt devices in power flow studies is also addressed in Section 4.1.3.4.

+Dynamic Compensation Devices

+This section is under development.

 Interface Transfer Levels